Kinshuk26/NumberGusserGame/README.md

 # NumberGusserGame
-Its a basic game where you guess a number chosen by a computer
+It's a basic game where you guess a number chosen by a computer!